 Where to Go Fly Fishing in Washington in October

-October’s cool mornings and shorter days are certainly upon us.
-Great fly fishing in Washington continues in the month of October.
-For us anglers in the Seattle/Everett area of Washington, fly fishing opportunities peak for many different species.
+So many of us love the fall months and as we look at fly fishing opportunities during the month of October, it is easy to see why.
+October is the best month of the year for many savored fly fishing activities like coho salmon and summer steelhead.
+For anglers in the Seattle/Everett area of Washington, fly fishing opportunities peak for so many fishing opportunities, it can be impossible to fit them all in.
 Here is a look at some of the popular October fly fishing options and some ideas for places to go wet a line.

 Coho Salmon